 San Francisco Bay, California

-There’s surely a lot of things to do in San Francisco, but sailing by the Bay area gives you a different perspective of famous spots in the famed city (and county).
+There’s surely a lot of things to do in San Francisco, exploring Ferry Plaza Farmer’s market the freshest produce, hike or drive to the summit at Twin Peaks, or simply enjoy the SF Botanical Gardens – but sailing by the Bay area gives you a different perspective of famous spots in the famed city (and county).
 See the Golden Gate Bridge from under, and then walk around Baker beach at sunset for a different feel.